ScottHarrisonDev/Stack-Overflow-Leaderboard/README.md

 Install
 ==========================

+You will need an API Key which you can get here: http://stackapps.com/apps/oauth/register

-To get the web app to display the users of your choice simply edit the semi-colon delimited list of IDs on line 5 of the main.js file.
+To get the web app to display the users of your choice simply add your API Key and edit the semi-colon delimited list of IDs on line 5 of the main.js file.

 These IDs can be found in the URL of the Stack accounts you would like to use.